 First decision: December 12, 2019

 Article in press: March 23, 2020

 Published online: March 31, 2020

 A total of 89 studies were selected.
-There are three principle forms of treatment for liver failure: Xeno-organ transplantation, scaffold-based transplantation, and cell transplantation.
-Xeno-organ transplantation was covered in 14 articles, scaffold-based transplantation was discussed in 22 articles, and cell transplantation was discussed in 53 articles.
-Various types of alternative therapies were discussed: Organ liver, 25 articles; adult hepatocytes, 31 articles; fetal hepatocytes, three articles; mesenchymal stem cells (MSCs), 25 articles; embryonic stem cells, one article; and induced pluripotent stem cells, three articles and other sources.
-Clinical applications were discussed in 12 studies: Cell transplantation using hepatocytes in four studies, five studies using umbilical cord-derived MSCs, three studies using bone marrow-derived MSCs, and two studies using hematopoietic stem cells.
+There are three principle forms of treatment: Xeno-organ transplantation (14 articles), scaffold-based transplantation (22 articles), and cell transplantation (53 articles).
+Various types of sources for transplantation were discussed: Organ liver, 25 articles; adult hepatocytes, 31 articles; mesenchymal stem cells (MSCs), 25 articles; induced pluripotent stem cells, three articles and other sources.
+Clinical applications were discussed only for cell transplantation (12 studies; four studies using hepatocytes, five studies using umbilical cord-derived MSCs, three studies using bone marrow-derived MSCs, and two studies using hematopoietic stem cells).

 This systematic review summarized alternative therapies for OLT from varying perspectives.
 Alternative therapies have been deeply researched, particularly xeno-organ, scaffold-based, and cell transplantation.
 Clinically, only cell transplantation with hepatocytes and MSCs have been applied.
 Scaffold-based transplantation is a comprehensive treatment that combines xeno-organ and cell transplantations.
 Future research on the clinical application of scaffold-based transplantation is expected.

 This systematic review describes the current status of alternative therapy for OLT in end-stage liver failure.
 Further studies are needed for clinical applications in the future.